DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ### States variables and observables

 State variable and observables plots provide a time-series view of how these model quantities evolve over time.
 The simpler constraints (greater/less than some threshold value) are shown as light blue rectangles.
 Altogether, the plots show how and when each model quantity visually passes or fails the given constraints.
-Each trajectory is mapped from a single sampled point in parameter space is mapped:
+Each trajectory is mapped from a single sampled point in parameter space:

 - Dark green lines satisfy all model checks.
 - Yellow lines do not satisfy all model checks.